zuplo/docs/docs/articles/dev-portal-configuring-sidebar.md

 your OpenAPI specs.
 The entries to `specs` must match the `specId` of the OpenAPI file (portion of filename preceding `.oas.json`) found in your project's `config` folder.
-For `category` types, adding `specs` to an `item` will result in the page only displaying if it is also found in the `category` item's `specs` array.
+For `category` types, adding `specs` to an `item` will result in the page only displaying if it's also found in the `category` item's `specs` array.

 ### Sidebar Labels